kennkitchen/FromScratch/README.md

-# FromScratch (II)
+# FromScratch
-(Yes, there was another "FromScratch" a while back!)
+This is a work in-progress to develop a fairly simple PHP framework.
+Ultimately I plan to use this as an instructional tool, either for blog posts or a training class.

 ## What's Here
 Not a lot!
 But... a lot.
+Twig templates, a controller for static pages, and a very basic router.
+Oh and a borrowed theme from W3 Schools!

 ### Structure
 * .htaccess - needed for Apache